APPLY

 Workshops

 One-week workshops offer participants a place to further develop the acquired knowledge during the year.
-During that week, there is a change of pace in which they take a break from the other specialties and intensify their work in the workshops to make the best out of it.
+During that week, there is a change of pace in which they take a break from the other specialties and intensify their work in the workshop to make the best out of it.

 The topic and approach for every workshop is different and the methodology used by the invited architect is also meant to vary in order to give the participant a wide range of cases to learn from.